 – Chocolate flakes or a little melted chocolate (optional)

 – Heat the oven to 190c/gas mark 5.
 Line two 17cm sandwich tins with foil or baking parchment.

-– Heat half the milk and half the soft brown sugar together in a saucepan until the sugar has dissolved, then add the chocolate and stir over a low heat until melted.
-Remove from the heat and leave to cool slightly.
+– Heat half the milk and half the soft brown sugar together in a saucepan until the sugar is dissolved, then add the chocolate and stir over a low heat until melted.
+Remove from the head and leave to cool slightly.

 – Sift the flour, baking powder and cocoa powder together and set aside.
 Put the butter in a large bowl, add the remaining sugar and beat together until light and fluffy, using an electric mixer.
 Gradually add the beaten eggs, alternating each addition with a tablespoon of the flour mixture to prevent it splitting.